Optimal Health is Different for Everyone

 If you consult an internist, he or she might consider optimal health as weighted against a person’s age and sex.

-A 21-year-old male’s optimal weight, blood pressure, muscle mass, and percentage of body fat are very different than those of a 60-year-old woman.
+A 21-year-old male’s optimal weight, blood pressure, muscle mass, and body fat percentage are very different from that of a 60-year-old woman.

-The internist may recommend changes in diet, exercise, and social behavior, such as not drinking or smoking, as a pathway to better health.
+The internist may recommend diet, exercise, and social behavior changes, such as not drinking or smoking, as a pathway to better health.

 For a chiropractor, the reference point for optimal health may be focused on a person’s spinal alignment and posture.

-Chiropractors see a person’s spinal alignment as integral to the health of the entire body.
+Chiropractors see a person’s spinal alignment as integral to the entire body’s health.

 The chiropractor’s solution would probably focus on physical adjustments of the body to align the spine to reduce pain and allow the body’s natural healing mechanisms to bring about optimal health.